Starvation Gulch this year will be September 20th-22nd, 2018!

 Once again, Nanook Traditions Kicks-Off the school year with Starvation Gulch.
 The bonfires have been a symbol of the passing of the torch of knowledge to our new students since 1923.
 We welcome back all our students and hope they all have a grand year.
 Enjoy the biggest bonfires you will ever see!
-Check back here for the full schedule of events soon!
+Check out the schedule from last year below - 2018 schedule coming soon!

 Starvation Gulch History

 By: Forest Puha

 It's an annual celebration; a way to ease new students into campus life.
 At times it's a fierce completion of honor between campus dormitories.
 It's also a living story of the incredible odds the University has faced and overcome.
 It's Starvation Gulch.